XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/ammdeposit.md

 ---
 html: ammdeposit.html
 parent: transaction-types.html
+seo:
-blurb: Deposit funds into an Automated Market Maker in exchange for LPTokens.
+    description: Deposit funds into an Automated Market Maker in exchange for LPTokens.
 labels:
   - AMM
 status: not_enabled